Skip to main content

 • “I actually look forward to circling back and getting all of the achievements, even though that will probably be all I can get out of this game for replayability.”

-• “There may not be as many secrets or as much replay value as Shovel Knight, but that was developed by a much larger team, as well as having more inside.”
+• “There may not be as many secrets or as much replay value as Shovel Knight, but that was developed by a much larger team, as well as having more content.”

 • atmosphere

-The game's atmosphere is reminiscent of classic Zelda titles, yet it presents a darker tone that enhances the overall experience.
-The original soundtracks contribute positively, evoking a nostalgic retro feel that complements the level designs effectively.
+The atmosphere is often compared to Zelda, featuring a darker tone that enhances the overall experience.
+The original soundtracks contribute a nostalgic, retro feel that complements the level designs effectively.

 • “Feels a lot like Zelda in many ways, but with a darker atmosphere to it.”